just-gitlab-clones/guillotine/README.md

   - other exit code: the service is stopped, the switch is `off`
 - `interval_s` (number): time between 2 checks in seconds
 - `interval_ms` (number): time between 2 checks in milliseconds
+- `keepMenuOpen` (boolean): whether the menu should stay open after the `switch` has been selected in the menu.
+The default value is `undefined`.

 If no interval is defined, it defaults to `interval_s` at 10 seconds.
 If multiple intervals are defined, `interval_s` has highest priority.
 The interval